usgpo/cataloging-records-serial-set-marcxml/README.md

 The `volume_numbers_serial_set.csv` file lists the Serial Set volume numbers represented in the records.

 We ask that you please submit your feedback and questions about the records via [askGPO](https://ask.gpo.gov/s/) in the Cataloging/Metadata (Policy and Records) category.

+To download the files, use the `Code` button in the right-hand section of this page and select `Download ZIP.` The ZIP file contains all of the files in the repository.